 So why did you choose Qola for the training?

 My decision on Qola started actually in 2019.
-I had the plan to pursue the foundation training in 2019, so I started with some research.
+I planned to pursue the Foundation Level training in 2019, so I started with some research.
 I got to pick about four training providers.
-Most of them were just putting the training cost and when I can have it with them and blabla.
+Most of them were putting the training cost and when I can have it with them and blabla.
 But with Qola, I’ve got to know who would be the trainer, and I had to do some research on him.
-I saw many exciting things, including more than fifteen years of experience in multiple companies, working in test management.
-It made me understand that, above all, the practical experience is what I was going to live there.
+I saw many exciting things, including more than fifteen years of experience in multiple companies working in test management.
+It made me understand that, above all, practical experience was what I would live there.
 So It was not just going to be a lecture.
-That was one of the reasons why I choose Qola.
+That was one of the reasons why I chose Qola.
 The other point was also the cost.
-It was very cheap compare to the others.
+It was very cheap compared to the others.

 Oh, nice words for me, thanks!
 So what could you say about your training experience with Qola?

 I went through some other online training.
-But what made Qola unique was, from the very beginning, the trainer introduced some new tools, which supported the training direction and was fun!
+But what made Qola unique was, from the very beginning, the trainer introduced some new tools, which supported the training direction and were fun!
 It was amusing for us!
-It was excellent to use those tools to answer questions in realtime and get responses, explanations.
-So using those tools was fun and the other thing was that at the end of every training session, at the end of the day, there was a learning assessment which everyone had to take.
+It was excellent to use those tools to answer questions in real time and get responses, and explanations.
+So using those tools was fun and the other thing was that at the end of every training session, at the end of the day, there was a learning assessment that everyone had to take.
 We could not run away from it.
 Right after that evaluation, the trainer gave us feedback.
-You knew where you were following short and where to put some effort in and learn more.
+So you knew where you were following short and where to put some effort in and learn more.

 Last point: the trainer was always collecting our feedback during the sessions.
-Right after each training session, we did an assessment; we gave our feedback, really what we’ve done, what we would like to do differently, and openly.
-It wasn’t like a lecture where the trainer just dumped the information and leaves.
-We could have challenged some of his questions, asked why he chose specific answers.
+Right after each training session, we did an assessment; we gave feedback, on what we’ve done, what we would like to do differently, and openly.
+It wasn’t like a lecture where the trainer dumped the information and left.
+We could have challenged some of his questions, and asked why he chose specific answers.
 We had opportunities to discuss everything with him.
 We reflected on his experiences and had interactions.
 It was quite a practical session; it was not like a lecture.

-Now that you have your foundation level certification, what are the next steps for you, Philip?
+Now that you have your Foundation Level certification, what are your next steps, Philip?